 "Workload" is a traditional term that identifies requirements for time and effort in teaching, research and service.
-While the general expectation for 10-month Category A and B faculty work is premised on fulfilling the majority of the substantive work obligations in the fall and spring semesters (teaching courses, advising, committees or other service; 12-month faculty continue all of these responsibilities in the summer semester), certain related tasks occur at other times, e.g., course development, scholarly and professional work, responses to students with advising needs consultation with colleagues and deans on various issues.
-Tasks that exceed normal workload expectations or that fall in time periods when faculty normally do not work should carry additional compensation appropriate for the time commitment.
+While the general expectation for Category A and B faculty work is premised on fulfilling the majority of the substantive work obligations in the fall and spring semesters (teaching courses, advising, committees or other service), certain related tasks occur at other times, e.g., course development, scholarly and professional work, responses to students with advising needs (limited to emergency consultation in the summer months), consultation with colleagues and deans on various issues.
+The section on faculty compensation addresses payment for tasks that exceed normal workload expectations or that fall outside of the fall and spring semesters.